Quick Links for help with addiction in Bristol

 We only work with the best of the best when it comes to our clinics, and we maintain this by rating each one based on patient feedback and the annual report made by the CQC.

 The majority of our network of clinics across the country offer residential rehab, which is the treatment option that we recommend to our patients the most often.

 This is because residential rehab offers many more benefits than outpatient treatment or an at-home option.

 All care and treatment you receive will be under one roof, and you have constant support from our team of medical staff and therapists if you should need it.
-You are able to safely undergo detox and be prescribed medication on-site, and you are removed from any possible triggers of your home environment.

 An advantage to staying local for residential rehab is the transition from your home life to rehab – and back – will be much smoother, and you will be able to heal in a place you are familiar with, but one that is still detached from the stresses of day to day life that could lead you to use drugs or alcohol once more.

 For more advice about alcohol rehab in Barnsley, call us on 0800 326 5559